Pumpkin Brownies

 This pumpkin brownie recipe comes together in 30 minutes and is fairly simple to make.
 We’ll walk through the process step-by-step, and don’t forget to watch the video.

-To begin, mix flour, cocoa powder, pumpkin pie spice and sea salt together in a small bowl and set aside.
+To begin, combine the flour, cocoa powder, pumpkin pie spice and sea salt in a small bowl and set aside.

 Then, melt the chocolate and butter together in a microwave safe bowl, or on the stovetop over low heat.
 Stir until smooth and glossy.
 Set aside to cool slightly before using.

-This step is absolutely critical to achieve the shiny, crinkly top in any brownie recipe!
-So be sure to follow the instructions!
+Beating the eggs, then the eggs & sugar thoroughly is absolutely critical to achieve the shiny, crinkly top in any brownie recipe!
+So be sure to follow the instructions.

-Next, add the pumpkin and vanilla and beat on medium speed until the mixture is smooth.
+Next, beat in the pumpkin and vanilla on medium speed until the mixture is smooth.

-Then add the melted & cooled chocolate/butter mixture and stir on low speed until batter is smooth and homogenous (uniform throughout).
+Then stir in the melted & cooled chocolate/butter mixture on low speed until batter is smooth.
+It should be slightly thick too.

-Finally, add the dry ingredients, mix on low speed until just incorporated and there are no lump, then stir in the chocolate chips.
+Finally, add the dry ingredients, mix on low speed until just incorporated and there are no lump, then add the chocolate chips.

 Bake